Fujinon GFX 20-35mm F4R WR lens standing up-right

 At the longer end the distortion correction profile is pretty much mandatory.
 30mm at F5.6, ISO100.
 Colour and tonal adjustments plus a slight crop to taste in Capture One Pro.

 Sharpness is excellent, especially at the shorter end and mid-range, even when wide open, though stopping down a stop improves things across the frame.
-CA is really well-controlled and the optical designers at Fujifilm must be applauded for their skill at controlling flare and ghosting, particularly the latter where even shooting inadvertently into the sun barely causes a ripple.
-What’s more, I used a Fujifilm Protector filter with all the sample images, so that sentiment extends to that as well and wouldn’t hesitate to recommend those.
+CA is well-controlled and the optical designers at Fujifilm must be applauded for their skill at controlling flare and ghosting, particularly the latter where even shooting inadvertently into the sun barely causes a ripple.
+What’s more, I used an 82mm Fujifilm Protector filter with all the sample images, so that sentiment extends to that, and I would not hesitate to recommend those.

 The result then is that image quality is first-class.
-Admittedly, you might be tempted to tweak thee distortion profile corrections on and off at times but that’s to be expected these days.
+Admittedly, you might be tempted to tweak the distortion profile corrections on and off at times, but that’s to be expected these days.
 If you shoot architecture and interiors, or even fancy it for landscapes this must surely be rated as one of the “must-have” lenses in the system.

 Articles may include affiliate links.
 If you purchase through these links, we may earn an affiliate commission at no extra cost to you.